ckeditor/ckeditor5/docs/updating/new-installation-methods/migration-to-new-installation-methods.md

 This guide will help you migrate your CKEditor 5 project to the new installation methods introduced in CKEditor 5 version 42.0.0.
 If you created your CKEditor 5 project after the release of CKEditor 5 v42.0.0, you are likely already using the new installation methods and you can skip this guide.
 </info-box>

-With the introduction of the new installation methods of CKEditor 5 we greatly simplified the process of adding CKEditor 5 to your project by reducing the number of possible installation methods and eliminating most of the limitations that were present in the old methods.
+With the introduction of new installation methods of CKEditor 5 we greatly simplified the process of adding CKEditor 5 to your project by reducing the number of possible installation paths and eliminating most of the limitations that were present in the old methods.

-This guide will show how to migrate your project from every old installation method to the new ones, but first, let's take a look how the editor installation process looks after the changes, to better understand what changed.
+This guide will show how to migrate your project from any old installation method to the new ones.
+First, let's take a look on how the new editor installation looks like, to better understand what changed.

 ## New installation methods